-Stability Ball Exercise Class 1 HOUR effective FA 2011
+Stability Ball Exercise Class 1 HOUR (0-2)

 The Stability Ball class focuses on core body strength and endurance through the use of a stability ball, as well as improving posture, balance and coordination.
 Students will be assessed by attendance and participation, as well as how they perform the various techniques and moves learned during the class.